 - armani foundation shade compared to estee lauder

-- giorgio armani luminous silk foundation swatch 2
+- how to find your shade giorgio armani luminous silk foundation 5 for yellow tones

 - giorgio armani luminous silk foundation colour match